sagemathinc/cocalc/two/README.txt

                   - saved as a new commit
              - save workspace (commits to git)

-        - DATABASE: SQLite+SQLalchemy; entire database is probably a few megabytes, since workspaces are git repos on disk, and we will have only about 1000-10000 users per backend.
+        - DATABASE: SQLite+SQLalchemy; entire database is on the order of *ONE megabyte*, since workspaces are git repos on disk, and we will have only about 1000-10000 workspaces per backend.
           - tables:
              - WORKSPACES:
                  - id